top of page

 GENERAL CODE REQUIREMENTS: (CPC 507.24)

-Installer shall leave the manufacturer’s installation, operating, and maintenance instructions in a location on the premises, readily available for reference and guidance to the inspector, service personnel, and the owner or operator.
-All pipe, pipe fittings, traps, fixtures, material, and devices used in a plumbing system shall be listed or labeled by an approved listing agency.
-Listed water heaters shall be installed in accordance with their listings and the manufacturer’s instructions.
+The installer shall leave the manufacturer's installation, operating, and maintenance instructions in a location on the premises, readily available for reference and guidance to the inspector, service personnel, and the owner or operator.
+All pipes, pipe fittings, traps, fixtures, materials, and devices used in a plumbing system shall be listed or labeled by an approved listing agency.
+Listed water heaters shall be installed in accordance with their listings and the manufacturer's instructions.

 INSTALL LOCATION REQUIREMENTS: